tohas1986/openbmc/poky/documentation/dev-manual/start.rst

     -  Use multiple toolchains installed locally into different locations to allow development across versions.

-#.  *Set up the Core Development Machines:* As mentioned earlier, core
-    developers work on the contents of the operating system itself.
+6.  *Set up the Core Development Machines:* As mentioned earlier, core developers work on the contents of the operating system itself.
-    Here are some best practices for setting up machines used for developing images:
+    Following are some best practices for setting up machines used for developing images:

     -  Have the :term:`OpenEmbedded Build System` available on